Broad-Crested Weir Calculator

 Defaults: 20 ft long uncontrolled spillway, 2 ft of head, typical concrete crest.

-Discharge coefficient values
+Discharge coefficient table

 Broad vs. sharp-crested distinction